dendyyp/catalyst-test/features/test-cases.md

         Then user successfully add date of birth

-        And date of birth should be displayed on Tanggal Lahir field
+        And date of birth should be displayed on Tanggal Lahir

+    Scenario: User add gender in Data Diri account page

+        Given user is on Data Diri page

+        When user clicks Tambah on Jenis Kelamin

+        And user should see Tambah Jenis Kelamin modal

+        And user choose gender in dropdown

+        And user click Simpan button

+        Then user successfully add gender

+        And message "Jenis Kelamin sukses diubah" appear

+    Scenario: User add phone number in Data Diri account page

+    Scenario: User add address in Daftar Alamat account page

+    Scenario: User change existing address in Daftar Alamat account page

+    Scenario: User delete existing address in Daftar Alamat account page

+    Scenario: User change password in address list account page